Ensaïmada: The Philippines

 The Philippines also adopted the Mallorcan ensaïmada (commonly spelled ensaymada in Philippine languages).
 As a Spanish colony for over 300 years, the Philippine variant has evolved over the centuries and is perhaps one of the country’s most common delicacies.
 The localized pastry is typically a brioche baked with butter instead of lard, and topped with grated cheese and sugar, and can be found in almost all neighborhood bakeshops.
 Other versions are topped with buttercream, salted egg slices, and an aged Edam cheese called queso de bola.
 The ensaymada made in Pampanga has a very rich dough with layers of butter and cheese.
+It is also common to add a sweet mung bean or ube halaya filling.
 While available year round, ensaymada during Filipino Christmas is customarily paired with hot chocolate made from native tablea.

-Due to its popularity, bakeshop chains such as Goldilocks, Red Ribbon, Julie's, Pan de Manila, and Balai Pandesal offer ensaymada with their own recipes.

 Puerto Rico

 In Puerto Rico, another Spanish colony until 1898, the ensaïmada is called pan de mallorca and is traditionally eaten for breakfast or as an afternoon snack.